massi-brero/extractor-tool-evaluator/manual.md

 ### 2.0 Basics ###

+You can find the starting script (<i>starteval.sh</i>) for the SEE in the project's root folder.
+You may also start it directly using maven commands.
+Go to the folder <i>frontend-console</i> and enter <i>mvn exec:java</i>.
+If you start the SEE for the very first time the database and the corresponding tables are created automatically.
+Just provide the credentials in hibernates config files:
+.../.../ for production
+.../.../ for test

 #### 2.0.1 General notes ####
 The SEE can be used via command line.
 The following sctions explain the possible commands and the parameters needed.